Tamio Hōjō: Concealed Early life

 In 2014, the city of Anan in Tokushima Prefecture has for the first time made public his real name, birthplace, and where he grew up.
-His real name was Shichijō Kōji, born in Keijō (Seoul, South Korea, today) in 1914.
+His real name was Shichijō Kōji (七條 晃司), born in Keijō (Seoul, South Korea, today) in 1914.
 His mother died soon after Hōjō's birth, whereupon Hōjō and his older brother were sent to live with their maternal grandparents in Anan.
 There, he grew up in a relatively well-to-do farming household, and although he hated school, he graduated from elementary school and then secondary school.

-After his name was made public, his classmates discovered photographs of him as a boy.
+After his real name was made public, his classmates discovered photographs of him as a boy.
 He was a boy who loved baseball.
 Later in his diary he wrote about how he enjoyed playing baseball even while in the sanatorium.

 His literary experiences were also revealed.
 In 1929, at the age of 15, Hojo decided to become a writer after reading a novella by Takiji Kobayashi.
 He developed an interest in proletarian literature and Marxist thought, and corresponded with Yoshiki Hayama.
 Publishing his first literary coterie magazine at the age of 18, he was absorbed in reading literary works by Dostoevsky and Yasunari Kawabata.
 On the other hand, the early symptoms of leprosy were already appearing around this time.